Diving in The Bahamas

 Besides diving, the Bahamas offers a plethora of activities such as birding, fishing, boating, harbor tours, hiking, biking, live music, historical sites, botanical gardens and much more.

-All Americans are required to present a passport.
-U.S. citizens do not need to obtain visas to visit the Bahamas.
-All persons, six years and over leaving the Bahamas, pay a Government Departure Tax.
+All U.S. Citizens are required to present a valid passport.
+No visa is required for American citizens.
+All persons, six years and over leaving the Bahamas, pay a Government Departure Tax of 29.00 which should be included in your international airline ticket taxes.

 Vaccinations are not required for entry into the Bahamas.
 Check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at